orangejulius/blog/source/_drafts/nginx-on-http-part2.markdown

     intermediate certificate, and your server's certificate together into one file.
 This works just fine, but I prefer keeping the files separate for clarity.
 Use whichever method works better for you.
   {% endfnbody %}

   {% fnbody %}
+    Some of these ciphersuites are more common in a few contries, and if you're serving traffic to primarily one of them, it may make sense for you to enable them.
+  {% endfnbody %}

+  {% fnbody %}